HMS Rattlesnake (1886): Construction

 Rattlesnake was laid down at Laird Brothers' Birkenhead yard as yard number 537 on 16 November 1885.
 She was launched on 11 September 1886, at a total cost of £21,425 for the hull and £14,000 for her machinery.
 She was commissioned for the first time in May 1887.

 Service history

+On 12 May 1887, the torpedo boat TB 47 suffered a burst steam pipe when carrying out a high-speed run between Portland and Torquay, badly scalding five of the torpedo boats crew.
+Rattlesnake and the coast guard tender Hind went to TB 47's assistance, with Rattlesnake taking the wounded on board and towing TB 47 back to Devonport.
+Three of the burned men died of their wounds.
 Rattlesnake took part in the 1893 British Naval Manoeuvres in the Irish Sea in late July–early August that year.
 Torpedo gunboats proved ineffective during the manoeuvres, although Rattlesnake was one of the few torpedo gunboats that were considered capable of fulfilling the role of opposing enemy torpedo boats.
 During the manoeuvres, Rattlesnake claimed three torpedo boats of the opposing force "sunk" although the exercise referees only awarded one of the claims.
 She was present on 26 June 1897 at the Naval Review at Spithead in celebration of Queen Victoria's Diamond Jubilee.
 In August 1902 she was reported to unship her gun mountings to become tender to HMS Narcissus, instructional cruiser to the gunnery school at Portsmouth.
 She became an experimental submarine target ship in 1906, and was sold in 1910.